 - “Fake” LinkedIn profiles do exist.
 Those without photos may be perceived as not belonging to real people.

-Choose your LinkedIn photo wisely.
+If you do decide to use a photo, choose it wisely.
 This is the first thing people are likely to see when they open your LinkedIn profile.
 Select an appealing photo that strikes the right image and professional tone for your industry and niche.

 Remember that your LinkedIn photo isn’t only visible when people click through to your profile.
 It follows you everywhere on LinkedIn — with all of your status updates, Group activities, and any posts — so make it be a positive reflection of you.